Jennie421/process_audio_diary/README.md

 - transcripts_loc=/phone/processed/audio/transcripts/transcript_data/

 __The NLP model needs to be downloaded.__
+Create a new folder in this repo called "NLP_models".
-Download google drive file (https://code.google.com/archive/p/word2vec/) to local pc and upload to RC using the command:
+Download google drive file (https://code.google.com/archive/p/word2vec/) to local pc and upload to `NLP_models` using the command:

 	scp [local file] [username@fasselogin:~/foldername]